GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Lady_Day.md

 &nbsp;

 Two lesbians getting pregnant story, and a 78 second human body message from Kepler 22B outer-space planet.
-There are parallels to this story if you shift the date to March 25 instead of December 25 and the 9 months to get frozen stem cells on ice to birth out out of woman's body.
+There are parallels to this story if you shift the date to March 25 instead of December 25 and the 9 months to get frozen stem cells on ice to birth out of woman's body.
+A *rebirth* legend, story *born again* mythology of We The People, Pluribus.

 Are men *telling stories*?
-Did men write and share and author the legendary story of December 25?
+Did men write and share and author the *legendary story* of December 25?